danjourno-dev/danjourno-dev/README.md

 I'm also an early adopter of AI-augmented development - I use Claude Code as a daily workflow.

-Help me pay for my Claude tokens (used to contribute to Open Source projects) at https://buymeacoffee.com/danjourno

 ### Want to work together?
 I take on a limited number of evening/weekend projects.
 If you've got a scoped piece of .NET or AWS work, feel free to get in touch. https://www.linkedin.com/in/danjourno/